 Businesses in the European Union (EU) are required to send invoices to business buyers, so that the customer can remit tax.
 You can either generate these invoices and calculate the taxes yourself or use a tax calculation service such as Amazon’s VAT Calculation Service.
 Amazon recommends signing up for the Amazon VAT Calculation Service.
 If you choose a different method, you are responsible for VAT compliance.

 Note: It may take 10-14 days for Amazon to verify and activate your VAT Calculation Service account.

-(UK Only) For Amazon Product Tax Code (PTC), select an option:
+(UK Stores Only) For Amazon Product Tax Code (PTC), choose an option:

-Do Not Manage PTC: (Default) Select this option if you are using a 3rd-party tax calculation service or already have all your tax calculations set up in your Amazon Seller Central account.
-When set to this option, Amazon Sales Channel sends no product tax code information to your Amazon Seller Central account.
+Do Not Manage PTC - (Default) Choose if you are using a third-party tax calculation service or already have all your tax calculations set up in your Amazon Seller Central account.
+When chosen, Amazon Sales Channel sends no product tax code information to your Amazon Seller Central account.

-Set Default PTC: Select this option if you have a universal product tax code you want to use for all your products.
-When set to this option, complete the Default PTC field.
+Set Default PTC - Choose if you have a universal product tax code (PTC) you want to use for all your products.
+When chosen, you must complete Default PTC.

 - For Default PTC, enter the default PTC to be used for all eligible Amazon listings.
 If your default PTC is set in your Amazon Seller Central account, leave this field blank.
-Changes made to this field do not affect existing listings.
-The listing must be ended and a new listing created for the change to take effect.
+Changes made to this field do not affect existing Amazon listings.
+To change the Default PTC for an existing listing, the listing must be ended and a new listing created.

 If you use Amazon’s VAT Calculation Service, you must know the tax category for your products.
 A PTC is Amazon’s tax category ID code for B2B purchases in the EU.
 See Amazon’s Product Tax Codes.

-The options in this drop-down are dependent on your Magento currency settings.
+Disabled.
+These options depend on your Magento currency settings.
 If no options are available, you may need to set up your currency settings.